 13. Too high screen brightness after unlocking the device

 The auto-brightness will, as we all know, dim or illuminate the screen based on sensor readings of the background.
 Quite simple.
 However, it seems that there’s a bug while the auto-brightness is being enabled.
-Some Moto G9 users run into a problem when unlocking the device, as the brightness will spike to max.
+Some Moto G9 users run into a problem when unlocking the device, as the brightness will spike to the max.

 Again, you should keep your device up to date to get bug fixes.
 However, you can also try fixing it on your own by disabling auto-brightness or using Device diagnostics from Settings, or entering the *#*#2486#*#* code into your dialer.
 Once there, you can try and calibrate the ambient sensor.
 Some even suggest disabling Haptic feedback on touch in Sound settings.